OpenData-NC/open-data-nc/README.rst

 backend.
 In order to utilize search locally, you will need to install and configure Solr::

-    ./scripts/solr-install.sh
+    scripts/solr-install.sh

 This will install Solr in the root of the repository.
 To run Solr::

-    ./scripts/solr-run.sh
+    scripts/solr-run.sh

-If you make changes to the `Haystack <http://haystacksearch.org/>`_ indices, you will need to rebuild the Solr schema.
+If you make changes to the `Haystack <http://haystacksearch.org/>`_ indices after you ran the solr-install.sh script, you will need to rebuild the Solr schema.
 Due to an existing Haystack `issue <https://github.com/toastdriven/django-haystack/pull/706>`_, there is a helper script to do this as well::

-    ./scripts/solr-rebuild-schema.sh
+    scripts/solr-rebuild-schema.sh

 After running the script, you will need to restart Solr.